Webhook setup

 FAQ

-Q: It is difficult to determine from the payload, which callback is being triggered - how might we determine which callback was called?
+Q: It is difficult to determine from the payload, which webhook is being triggered - how might we determine which webhook was called?

-• A: We suggest clients use a different callback URL for each webhook.
-This has the added benefit to the client to scale individual webhook URL endpoints, as it is likely some callbacks will trigger more frequently than others.
+- A: We suggest clients use a different URL for each webhook.
+This has the added benefit to the client to scale individual webhook URL endpoints, as it is likely some webhooks will trigger more frequently than others.

-• A: For clients that wish to use a single endpoint - we plan to extend the payloads of our webhook calls to include an event field, to better identify which callback was triggered.
+- A: For clients that wish to use a single endpoint - we plan to extend the payloads of our webhook calls to include an event field, to better identify which webhook was triggered.
 This is currently in place for Payment webhooks.

 Q: We have set up a webhook service and are not receiving any calls.
 What could be the issue?